 In accord with International law, Amnesty International opposes the deployment and transfer of weapons that risk being used to commit serious violations of international humanitarian law, including possible war crimes.

-Amnesty International advocates for the inclusion of a human rights framework in policies and we work to prevent arms transfers likely to jeopardize human rights.
+Amnesty International advocates for the inclusion of a human rights framework in arms trade policies and we work to prevent arms transfers likely to jeopardize human rights.

 Lethal autonomous weapons and landmines

 msp action network

 The “MSP Action Network” is a small group of arms trade experts and Amnesty activists committed to upholding human rights in domestic and foreign arms export regimes and willing to participate in related educational and advocacy efforts.
 Contact [email protected] if you are interested in joining our work.

 OUR recent work on military and security transfers:

 Hong Kong Police Abuses